strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

               return context.parent !== undefined;
             }
             /**
-             * Uses a already created policy in strapi.
+             * Uses a policy already created in Strapi.
              */
             "api::model.policy-name",

             /**
-             * Uses a already created policy in strapi with custom config.
+             * Uses a policy already created in Strapi with a custom configuration */
-             */
-            {name:"api::model.policy-name" options: {/* all config values I want to pass to the strapi middleware */} }, ],
+            {name:"api::model.policy-name" options: {/* all the configuration values to pass to the strapi middleware */} }, ],
           auth: false,
         },